Unit 2: Differentiation: Definition and Fundamental Properties

 • Typical question patterns:

-• Compute f'(a) using the limit definition (often requiring algebra like factoring or conjugates).
+• Compute f(a)f'(a) using the limit definition (often requiring algebra like factoring or conjugates).

 • Identify which limit expression matches the derivative at a point.